 Filing a Lawsuit Against the Police for Excessive Force

-Victims of police brutality are often left with permanent physical and psychological injuries.
-If your loved one has been the victim of excessive force by the police, you need an advocate who is not afraid to fight.
-The idea of taking on a law enforcement agency is daunting.
-An experienced Michigan civil rights lawyer understands the challenges of standing up for victims of police misconduct.
+Law enforcement officers risk their lives to protect and serve us, but an abuse of their power can leave permanent injuries and psychological scars.
+If you or a loved one has been the victim of police brutality, you need an advocate who is not afraid to fight.
+The idea of taking on a law enforcement agency may seem daunting, but the experienced civil rights lawyers at Garrison Law understand the challenges of standing up for survivors of police misconduct.

 What Is Excessive Force?

-The police are tasked with protecting citizens.
-But law enforcement officers cannot use more force than reasonably necessary.
-A police officer may be held accountable for using excessive force during an arrest, an investigatory stop, or other seizures.
-Additionally, a police officer may also be liable for not stopping another police officer from using excessive force.
-Common examples of excessive force include using a taser or chemical agent unnecessarily, striking, hitting, choking, or kicking someone who is retrained or incapacitated.
+The police are tasked with protecting citizens, and law enforcement officers cannot use more force than reasonably necessary when doing their job.
+Police officers must be held accountable for using excessive force during an arrest, an investigatory stop, or other seizures.
+Common examples of excessive force include using a taser or chemical agent unnecessarily, or striking, hitting, choking, or kicking someone who is restrained or incapacitated.
 Shooting an unarmed person who does not pose a threat is another glaring example.
+Other examples of police misconduct include racial profiling, improper strip searches, sexual assault, and blackmail.
+A law enforcement official may also be liable for not stopping another officer from engaging in misconduct.

 What are the Challenges of Excessive Force Lawsuits?